Feyerabend/ABC80/emu2/abc_pico/01/README.md

 An ABC80 home computer emulator running on a Raspberry Pi Pico 2W with a Pimoroni Display Pack 2.0.
-The ABC80 was a Swedish 8-bit computer sold 1978–1983 by Luxor, built around a Z80 CPU and a interpreter by DIAB AB (Johan Finnved/KTH).
+The ABC80 was a Swedish 8-bit computer sold 1978–1983 by Luxor, built around a Z80 CPU and an interpreter by DIAB AB (Johan Finnved/KTH).